animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 before invoking a potentially expensive operation.
 The results of an application service method are cached after the operation is invoked.

-In Spring Data for GemFire, a Spring `Cache` corresponds directly to a GemFire Region.
+In Spring Data for VMware GemFire, a Spring `Cache` corresponds directly to a GemFire Region.
 The Region must exist before any caching annotated application service methods are called.
 This is true for any of Spring's caching annotations (that is, `@Cacheable`, `@CachePut` and